juxor/afaq/markdown/secI1.md

 resources or not.
 As Thomas Balogh noted, real income _"is measured in terms of a certain set of prices ruling in a given period and that these prices will reflect the prevailing distribution of income.
-(With no Texan oil millionaires here would be little chance of selling a baby blue Roll-Royce . . . at a price ten times the yearly income of a small farmer or sharecropper)."_ [**The Irrelevance of Conventional Economics**, pp. 98-9] The market demand for commodities, which allocates resources between uses, is based not on the tastes of consumers but on the distribution of purchasing power between them.
+(With no Texan oil millionaires there would be little chance of selling a baby blue Roll-Royce . . . at a price ten times the yearly income of a small farmer or sharecropper)."_ [**The Irrelevance of Conventional Economics**, pp. 98-9] The market demand for commodities, which allocates resources between uses, is based not on the tastes of consumers but on the distribution of purchasing power between them.